apache/cloudstack-docs-install/source/hypervisor/vsphere.rst

 ESXi Host setup
 ~~~~~~~~~~~~~~~

-All ESXi hosts should enable CPU hardware virtualization support in
+All ESXi hosts should have CPU hardware virtualization support enabled in
-BIOS.
+the BIOS.
 Please note hardware virtualization support is not enabled by
 default on most servers.